Wolverine971/9takes/src/blog/enneagram/how-to-navigate-early-relationship-stages.md

 <section class="section-content">

-<h2 id="type4">Type 4: The Individualist - Finding Depth in Everyday Connections</h2>
+## Type 4: The Individualist - Finding Depth in Everyday Connections

 <p>Type 4s approach relationships seeking deep, meaningful connections.
 You value authenticity and emotional intensity.
 You may idealize potential partners and crave a unique, almost transcendent bond.</p>